saurabharora90/saurabharora90.github.io/_posts/2020-05-8-async-android-video.md

 ---
 layout: post
-title: AsyncAndroid Video - Finding Needles in a Haystack
+title: AsyncAndroid Video - Finding Attributes in a Haystack
 subtitle: Navigate & decipher the values.xml file to figure out which theme attributes control the appearance of widgets.
 published: true
 date: '2020-05-8'